hhandika/segui/website/docs/cli-usage/split.md

 ## Check Partition for Errors

-The command above assume the partition following this rule:
+The command above assumes the partition following this rule:

 1. The first partition position starts with 1.
-2. The next partition is next number after the end of the previous partition.
-If codon model, it will check the next locus applies the rule.
+2. The next partition is the next number after the previous partition's end.
+If the codon model checks, the next locus applies the rule.

-To skip the partition check, use the `--skip-checking` option:
+Use the `--skip-checking` flag to skip the partition check.
+This is helpful if you only want to extract a specific part of a concatenated alignment.

 ```Bash
 segul align split --input concat-alignment.nexus --input-partition concat-alignment-partition.nex --skip-checking